Build a Mock Robot

 Start a new instance of viam-server for your mock sub-part

-Every part needs to run an instance of viam-server.
-Typically, a sub-part would represent a separate computer running viam-server.
-For this tutorial since you are using only one computer, you will need to bind the sub-part to a new port so you can run two servers on your machine at the same time.
-The following instructions use port 8081, but you can use any open port you want.
+Every sub-part of a machine needs to run an instance of viam-server.
+Since you are using only one computer, you need to bind the sub-part to a new port so you can run two servers on your machine at the same time.

-2. Under Network click Add bind address.
+2. Click Set bind address.

 3. In the Host field type localhost.